kristian-lange-tw/JATOS_docs_v3/pages/Papers-Citing-JATOS.md

 JATOS has been used sucessfully to collect data all over the world.
 Here are some peer-reviewed publications (that we are aware of) that used JATOS.

 Please [cite us](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130834) if you use JATOS for your research.
-It helps us with funding and it's great to see that we've contributed to science.
+It helps us with funding and it's great to see how we've contributed to science.

+**Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
+It’s very important for us!**

 ### 2020